-The 4+1 program is designed for outstanding Binghamton University anthropology students who wish to combine either a Bachelor of Arts or a Bachelor of Science degree in Anthropology with a master's degree (either a Master of Arts in Anthropology or a Master of Science degree in Biomedical Anthropology).
+The 4+1 program is designed for outstanding Binghamton University students who wish to combine either a Bachelor of Arts or a Bachelor of Science degree in Anthropology with a Master's degree (either a Master of Arts in Anthropology or a Master of Science degree in Biomedical Anthropology).

-- BS Integrative Neuroscience + MS in Biomedical Anthropology
+BS in Integrative Neuroscience + MS in Biomedical Anthropology

 Application and Admissions Process

-Application and admissions processes for the 4+1 program in Anthropology are, first, through the anthropology undergraduate program and the anthropology graduate program and, subsequently, through the Graduate School.
-Students may apply to the 4+1 program no earlier than their fourth semester of undergraduate study (second semester of sophomore year), and generally not later than the sixth semester of undergraduate study (second semester of the junior year).
+Students apply to the 4+1 program no earlier than their fourth semester of undergraduate study (second semester of sophomore year), and generally not later than the sixth semester of undergraduate study (second semester of the junior year).
 Applications from students in their final year of undergraduate study will also occasionally be considered.

-Students applying for admission to the 4+1 program should first meet with the undergraduate director in anthropology to discuss the program.
-Students must have an exceptional academic record, including a minimum cumulative GPA of 3.5 or better, and faculty recommendations attesting to the student's potential in a graduate program.
+Anthropology majors interested in applying to the 4+1 program should first meet with the undergraduate director in anthropology to discuss the program.
+Students must have an exceptional academic record, including a minimum cumulative GPA of 3.5.
+Applicants must also submit two letters from faculty attesting to the student's potential in a graduate program.

 A complete Application for Admission to the 4+1 program should include all of the following: